 Now is also a good time to read; books that you have long wanted to read or finish the ones you’ve been meaning to finish reading.
-Although, not all people are willing to sit down and devout time solely to reading.
+However, not all people are willing to sit down and devote time solely to reading.

 Visit Librivoz.org for hundreds of public domain audiobooks for free.
 OpenCulture is another resource for free audiobooks http://www.openculture.com/freeaudiobooks.

-Amazon Prime and Audible websites offer 30-day trial with three free audiobooks.
+Amazon Prime and Audible websites offer a 30-day trial with three free audiobooks.

 For the kids or the young at heart, Audible offers a multitude of children’s audiobook titles.
 Although no downloading is allowed, streaming from the website (stories.audible.com/discovery) is available 24/7.